mathiscode/vscode-remember-desktops/README.md

 ## Usage

-There are commands to save the editor locations, and to restore them, but by default the extension will start working automatically when it is installed.
+There are command palette entries to save, restore, and forget the editor locations - but by default the extension will start working automatically when it is installed.